trillobite/jsonHTML/README.md

 -------------------------------------------------------------------------------------------------------------------------

 An entire fully dedicated guide is in the works and nearly complete.
 There is a new experimental version of jsonHTML, which integrates the micronDB project with jsonHTML.
-Make sure to download the latest release if you want something stable, as the current working branch contains the experimental micronDB+jsonHTML project code.
+Make sure to download the latest release if you want something stable, as the current working branch contains the experimental micronDB+toadFish+jsonHTML project code.
+Forgive me as I develop jsonHTML, documentation is taking the backburner for now.
+I will attempt to leave documentation within the code for those who are determined to understand the experimental code.

 I will be releasing yet another project soon called project toadFish.
-You will also see this project implemented into jsonHTML, but don't worry, I am attempting to keep all this minimal, staying true to the 'keep it black' philosophy.
+You will also see this project implemented into jsonHTML, but don't worry, I am attempting to keep all this minimal, staying true to the 'keep it black' philosophy. micronDB and toadFish code will be inserted as compressed javaScript.
+The non-compressed code will be included in the download package, so it can be viewed in a more human-legible form.

+micronDB: Client side volatile database.
+Basically, a volatile data storage system, where data can be inserted, and queried for later.
+toadFish: Generates grid structures for producing complex GUI boxes and structures.

 Visit the online guide [here.](https://trillobite.github.io)